VBA Code belongs to a Presentation

 NOTE: The ActivePresentation can be useful if you use only have one file open.

-But you have to be sure that the correct .pptx file is selected.
+Otherwise be sure that the correct .pptx file is selected.

 Assign (SET) the variable by referencing the Index number of the .pptx file.